ailur-backup/Burgernotes/APIDOCS.md

 # Burgernotes API docs
 Use the Burgernotes API to automate tasks, build your own client, and more!

+Headers should be: "Content-type: application/json; charset=UTF-8" for all POSTs

 ## Authentication

 POST - /api/signup - provide "username" and "password".